PHaNtoMzX77/Wave/README.md

 With each LTS versions extended support window, you only get weekly security updates.
 No Quality & Performance roll-up updates.
 These are only really important security updates that keep your system secure for the last 16 weeks of support.
+### Wave Support Lifecycle: (Legacy Systems Edition)
+Wave also has a smaller Edition called Wave LSE, this version runs a seperate GUI framework and is much more lightweight.
+It is primarily built for old computers that need an extra stretch of life.

+You'll get your quartly updates but they will be less feature-rich as porting modern features to legacy is difficult, you'll still get normal monthly Quality & Performance updates and weekly security updates, these updates are essential for maintenance.

+Extended support is a little longer here, mainstream will end after 6 months like normal but extended ends after 4 months like LTS, which gives your system 10 months of support.
+Extended support only gets security updates here to keep the system secure.

 ## Contributers
+Thank you to everyone who has contributed to Wave, big or small, it still matters.
+You can also read the **Translations** section for those who helped with translating.

+- Thanks to TWGStud10 for design help and coding the scrollbar system.
+- Thanks to Pengu. for helping me with the update service and all my previous projects as well.
+- Thanks to MinecraftJava89 for support with cloud services, namely the account service and other online services

 ## Translations
 The goal of Wave is to have a universally accessible PPTOS, one that can be used in ANY language.
 So I have to thank everyone who